-The Peconic Avenue Route was considered a viable alternative as it was primarily located within existing ROW and contains limited sensitive environmental resources.
-However, given the proximity to residences and that certain portions of the roadway are narrow which would potentially require complete road blockage and/or private property acquisition, to minimize residential and traffic impacts the Peconic Avenue Route was not selected as the preferred route.
+The Peconic Avenue Route was excluded due to the proximity to residences and that certain portions of the roadway are narrow which would potentially require complete road blockage and/or private property acquisition to minimize residential and traffic impacts.

 The Applicant ultimately selected the LIE Service Road Route as the preferred route due to its location primarily within existing ROW and the limited sensitive resources, including residences.
+While the LIE Service Road Route does require a crossing the Carmans River, all routes evaluated by the Applicant would cross Carmans River due to its north to south alignment and as a result of the selection of the Landfall site as well as the Union Avenue Site.
+Complete avoidance of Carmans River would require a significantly longer and more impactful route.